LaMariah/STUDIES_AND_RESEARCH/README.md

-# Studies & Research — Applied Business Analytics
+# Studies & Projects — Applied Business Analytics

 A portfolio of analytics and research projects from my **M.S. in Business Analytics** at the Zicklin School of Business, Baruch College (CUNY), and my applied research work, by **Gerusa Maso** ([@LaMariah](https://github.com/LaMariah)).